causes of ibs - part two

 This idea is supported by the relative success of the drugs Lotronex and Zelnorm, both of which work on serotonin in the gut.
 Lotronex blocks the action of serotonin to decrease motility and so reduce diarrhea, and Zelnorm increases the action of serotonin to increase motility and reduce constipation.

-Different types of serotonin are known by what are called "receptor subtypes", which are identified by a code which starts with "5-HT", or 5-hydroxytryptamine.
+Different types of serotonin are known by what are called 'receptor subtypes', which are identified by a code which starts with '5-HT', or 5-hydroxytryptamine.
 The serotonin which is found in the intestines is mainly of the 5-HT3 and 5-HT4 subtypes.
 Lotronex targets 5-HT3 subtypes, while Zelnorm targets 5-HT4 subtypes.

 Anti-depressants can also affect the 5-HT3 and 5-HT4 subtypes, and this could explain why they can reduce IBS symptoms in some patients.

-"And the current wisdom is that most ulcers are caused by a bacterium,
+'And the current wisdom is that most ulcers are caused by a bacterium, not by hidden anger at one's mother.'

 Having said that, there's no doubt that things like stress and anxiety can exacerbate symptoms of IBS, mainly due to the brain-gut connection already described.
 But that still doesn't make IBS a psychological problem, it just means that in IBS sufferers the interaction between our brains and our guts is abnormal.